Marketers are seeking ways to get more personal with their marketing efforts.

 43% of brands said that getting accurate customer data for personalization is the biggest challenge for them.

-As you can see above, security, accuracy, transparency, trustworthiness are the common things customers expect from companies.
+As you can see above, security, accuracy, transparency, and trustworthiness are the common things customers expect from companies.
 For this reason, companies need to be collecting their own data:

 It's more likely to be accurate than second-party and third-party data